andrewgazelka/multi/README.md

 # `multi`

-Run multiple commands faster and more simply.
+_Making parallel bash commands elegant ✨._

 Suppose we want to run the two commands